The DJI Mavic 2 Pro

 You can see the daughter-board attached to the inside and one ribbon cable connects this to the mainboard.
 We unscrew these components and lay them out.

-Along with the downward facing sensors this board also includes the landing light LEDs, bind switch and SD card slot.
+Along with the downward facing sensors this board also includes the landing light LEDs

 Next we returned to the craft to remove the IMU and satellite sensor board which is screwed into the 'head' of the drone.